LeToNode/Play2.0-CN-doc/detailledTopics/assets/Assets.md

 # Working with public assets

-This section covers distribution of your application static resources such as javascript, css and images.
+This section covers serving your application’s static resources such as JavaScript, CSS and images.

 Serving a public resource in Play 2.0 is the same as serving any other HTTP request.
 It uses the same routing as regular resources: using the controller/action path to distribute CSS, JavaScript or image files to the client.